 If you are using a CO2 powered hand wand (preferred over a manual pump) with one or more hydraulic nozzles, then you can calibrate it using the methods in this article.
 There are battery-powered options from Jacto and Petra Tools, the latter offering a battery powered ULV system as well.
-However, if you are using a backpack mistblower, which better approximates an airblast sprayer compared to a hydraulic hand boom (see this article), it requires a difference approach.
+However, if you are using a backpack mistblower, which better approximates an airblast sprayer compared to a hydraulic hand boom (see this article), it requires a different approach.
 Plus, you get to look like a Ghostbuster, which is a win in my book.

 Set the flow rate to the preferred setting (usually a dial at the end of the boom), and using a stopwatch, time how long it takes to spray the entire volume.
 Be sure to move the boom exactly as you would when spraying the target, either side-to-side or up-and-down, to capture possible rate changes from the gravity feed.
 Convert the output to US gal./min.